pensadotech/Biblioteca2/README.md

 ### Library Book Management (Inventory)

-The books will be associated with a Library section (location), and requires a Title, Author, Year, Genre, ISBN, summary, and the total quantity of books available in the library.
+The books will be associated with a Library section (location), and requires a Title, Author, Year, Genre, ISBN, summary, and the total quantity available in the inventory.

 ![LibraryBookMgmt](./docs/LibraryBookMgmt.png)